-By the end of Year 7, students describe geographical processes that influence the characteristics of places and how places are perceived and valued differently.
-They explain interconnections between people, places and environments and describe how they change places and environments.
-They propose simple explanations for spatial distributions and patterns among phenomena.
-They describe alternative strategies to a geographical challenge and propose a response, taking into account environmental, economic and social factors.
+By the end of Year 8, students explain geographical processes that influence the characteristics of places and explain how places are perceived and valued differently.
+They explain interconnections within environments and between people and places and explain how they change places and environments.
+They propose explanations for spatial distributions and patterns among phenomena and identify associations between distribution patterns.
+They compare alternative strategies to a geographical challenge and propose a response, taking into account environmental, economic and social factors.